ropensci-archive/changes/readme.md

 ```

-7. Saving stuff online
+Saving stuff online
-When you work on your computer, you are usually working in what is called the 'local' environment.
+\n When you work on your computer, you are usually working in what is called the 'local' environment.
 The local environment encompasses anything housed on your computer's hard drive.
 If you want to collaborate or make your work available to others, it's a good idea to put it 'in the cloud,' in other words, in a 'remote' repository.
 These are housed on a server somewhere else in the world, and can be accessed online.
 This can also provide additional safety in case you lose your work in your local environment.

 ```{r}
 # Synchronize your work with a new or existing remote repository